vuwgenomics/mapnet2023/_pages/information.md

 ## Location

-MapNet will be held in the in the Te Toki a Rata (TTR) Building lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.
+MapNet will be held in the in the Te Toki a Rata (https://goo.gl/maps/c8pcsTwHtF8RyR5u9) Building lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.

 ## Travel